George Butterworth (tennis): Tennis career

-Butterworth played his first tournamentat the 1880 Wimbledon Championships where he reached the semi-finals stage, before losing to Herbert Lawford.
+Butterworth played his first tournament at the 1880 Wimbledon Championships where he reached the semi-finals stage, before losing to Herbert Lawford.
 In 1881 he played at four tournaments that year including the Cheltenham Covered Court Championships where he exited early in round one.
 The same year he won his first title at the Gloucestershire Lawn Tennis Tournament held at Montpellier Gardens, Cheltenham, and played on grass and asphalt courts.
 In 1882 he played only two tournaments that year at Wimbledon Butterworth lost in the second round to Richard Richardson.
 He then played at the West of England Championships at Bath and won the title against his brother Alexander Kaye Butterworth.

 In 1883 he entered for play in five tournaments this year.
 He successfully defended his Gloucestershire title against George Mitton.
 He won a third title at the Clifton Lawn Tennis Tournament against Donald Stewart.
 He then travelled to Ireland to play at the Waterford Annual Lawn Tennis Tournament where he won his fifth and final title against Irishman Frederick William Knox.
 The same year he failed to defend his West of England title losing in the semi-finals to Ernest Browne.
 In 1884 he played one event in Ireland where he failed to defend his Waterford title losing Frederick Knox in straight sets.

 Butterworth did not play another tournament until 1895 when he entered the Clifton Lawn Tennis Tournament, but lost in the first round by conceding a walkover to Herbert Baddeley.
 In 1896 he played the West of England Championships, but was beaten in the quarter-finals stage to George Lawrence Orme.